LewisJones2021/Sticky-Notes/README.md

-# Sticky-Notes
+# Sticky-Notes - manage your notes in a simple manor.

+#Following a You-Tube tutorial I re-created a simple notes app.

-Create new notes using the button & save them to the local storage.
+#Create new notes using the button & save them to the local storage.

-Edit a note by clicking on the note and make the changes you wish.
+#Edit a note by clicking on the note and make the changes you wish.

-Delete the note by double clicking on the note.
+#Delete the note by double clicking on the note.

-I learnt more about how functions work and a small introcution to use the local storage.
+#I learnt more about how functions work and a small introcution to use the local storage.